- Generous build volume

 - Small spool of white PLA filament

-- Various tools (print removal tool, wire snippers, etc.)
+- Multiple 3D printing tools (print removal tool, wire snippers, etc.)

 - Nozzle cleaner

 The smaller accessories that you will use in your day-to-day use of the Creality CR-10 Smart Pro are already stored inside the small drawer inside the 3D printer.
 The drawer has a foam insert with cutouts that hold everything in place.
 A nice touch and a definite improvement over the pile of tools that usually ends up in these drawers.

 As mentioned above, the Creality CR-10 Smart Pro Review comes partially assembled.
 You only have to attach a few components to get started.